Team of accountants analyzing financial statements

 The statement of functional expenses is a matrix-style report with natural expense categories listed on the horizontal axis and functional expense categories on the vertical axis.
 While the natural expenses included in this statement will vary by organization, the three standard categories of functional expenses are:

-While the term “overhead expenses” doesn’t appear on this statement, it’s often referenced in the context of functional expenses because it refers to your nonprofit’s administrative and fundraising costs combined.
-You may have heard of the 65/35 rule, which states that nonprofits should put at least 65% of their funding toward program expenses and spend no more than 35% on overhead:
+While the term "overhead expenses" doesn't appear on this statement, it's often referenced in the context of functional expenses because it refers to your nonprofit's administrative and fundraising costs combined.
+You may have heard of the 65/35 rule, which states that nonprofits should put at least 65% of their funding toward program expenses and spend no more than 35% on overhead.
+But in reality, this breakdown will look different for every nonprofit.

-In reality, this breakdown will look different for every nonprofit.
-It’s best to treat this “rule” as a guideline—when reviewing your statement of functional expenses, look for areas where you could reduce overhead spending and put more funding toward your programs in the future.
+It's best to treat the 65/35 "rule" as a guideline for allocating as much funding as possible to cause-related work without sacrificing essential overhead.
+When reviewing your statement of functional expenses, look for ways to reasonably reduce overhead and put more funding toward your programs in the future.

 How to Create Financial Statements for Your Nonprofit